fstwn/pyembroideryGH/README.md

 ### 1. Download release files

-- On this repository site go to [releases](https://github.com/fstwn/pyembroideryGH/releases) and download the newest release
+- Go to [releases](https://github.com/fstwn/pyembroideryGH/releases) and download the newest release
 - Unzip the downloaded archive.
 You should get two folders `pyembroidery`, `pyembroideryGH` and a text-file.

 ### 2. Install ironpyembroidery